mattburnett-repo/we-move/README.md

   ```bash
   docker compose up --build
   ```
   This will build and start the app.
-Once the build and start is finished, you should be able to see the app at
+Once the build and start are finished, you should be able to see the app at

   ```bash
   http://localhost:5000 or http://127.0.0.1:5000